DeepMind open-sources the FermiNet, a neural network that simulates electron behaviors

 “We think the FermiNet is the start of great things to come for the fusion of deep learning and computational quantum chemistry.
 Most of the systems we’ve looked at so far are well-studied and well-understood.
 But just as the first good results with deep learning in other fields led to a burst of follow-up work and rapid progress, we hope that the FermiNet will inspire lots of work on scaling up and many ideas for new, even better network architectures,” DeepMind wrote in a blog post.
 “We have … just scratched the surface of computational quantum physics, and look forward to applying the FermiNet to tough problems in material science and condensed matter physics as well.
 Mostly, we hope that by releasing the source code used in our experiments, we can inspire other researchers to build on our work and try out new applications we haven’t even dreamed of.”

-The release of the FermiNet’s code comes after DeepMind demonstrated its work on an AI system that can predict the movement of glass molecules as they transition between liquid and solid states.
+The release of the FermiNet code comes after DeepMind demonstrated its work on an AI system that can predict the movement of glass molecules as they transition between liquid and solid states.
 (Both the techniques and trained models, which were also made available in open source, could be used to predict other qualities of interest in glass, DeepMind said.)
 Beyond glass, the researchers asserted the work yielded insights into general substance and biological transitions, and that it could lead to advances in industries like manufacturing and medicine.

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here